FaisalA-dev/DealerInventoryManager/README.md

 [Evaluation of your app across the following attributes]
 - **Category:** List
-- **Mobile:** mobile-first experience.
+- **Mobile:** Mobile-first experience.
 - **Story:** Helps dealerships showcase and manage their vehicle inventory quickly and easily on the go.
-- **Market:** ny small dealership or car reseller needing better mobile inventory tools.
+- **Market:** Small dealership or car reseller needing better mobile inventory tools.
 A clear and underserved niche.
 - **Habit:** Used multiple times a day to upload cars, Daily workflow tool.
 - **Scope:** Vehicle details form, inventory list.
 Scalable later with website sync or customer chat.